KPA-PH/KPAProxy/README.md

 ## How to use it?

 Download all files and save them to your preferred folder location.

+**single-website** - Only use a single website if you use one module or site.
+No other websites will be proxied within that domain.

+**multiple websites** — Use multiple websites only when managing several sites under one domain to maximize your impact and streamline your efforts.

 Then, open IIS, Site -> Add Website -> point to the folder location.